 - Abnormal Ammo / Edible Ammunition: Custard pies and splurge guns (which are basically tommy-guns that fire blobs of custard cream).

-- Affably Evil: The main antagonist, Dandy Dan, is very polite, charming and likeable.
-Sam, who is on the good side, in much ruder and more aggressive.
+- Affably Evil: The main antagonist, Dandy Dan, is very polite, charming and likeable, if a Bad Boss.
+Sam, who is on the good side, is much ruder and more aggressive, though he is a much better boss.

 - Artistic License – History: Bugsy quotes the film On the Waterfront — "I coulda been a contender, Charlie".
 A film made 30 years after Bugsy is set...

-- Beauty Is Never Tarnished: Averted with Tallulah, who gets extremely Pied In The Face at the climax.
+- Beauty Is Never Tarnished: Played straight with Blousey, who escapes from the final pie fight with barely a drop on her.
+Deliriously averted with Tallulah, who gets extremely Pied In The Face at the climax, along with basically every other girl in the scene.

 - Bright Reprise: The final song is a reprise of "Bad Guys" in which the gangsters sing about turning over a new leaf and being Good Guys from now on.